 Travel recovered by 2022:20

 A $675 million investment to upgrade Dulles was proposed in 2022, after Project Journey was completed at Reagan National.
-Tier-2 Concourse (East) would replace the gates at the end on Concourse A used for regional flights.
+Tier-2 Concourse (East) would replace the gates at the end of Concourse A used for regional flights.
 Those old gates required passengers to walk outside and climb stairs to enter a plane.
-The new 14-gate complex would provide jet bridges for passengers to enter planes without going outdoors.21
+The new 14-gate, three story complex would provide jet bridges for passengers to enter planes without going outdoors by the end of 2026.

 plans were announced in 2022 to create a new 14-gate concourse at Dulles for regional flights, comparable to the recent upgrade at Reagan National to replace Gate 35X